feiwu77777/Handwriting_generation/README.md

 # Error analysis

 - Most of the generated examples have strokes going from left to right which is a good point.
-- Some of them seem to begin forming characters.
 - Investing on increasing the number of training examples (currently with 2500 examples) to check results.